Can I tell my employer you can proceed with the ex-parte for suspended pending enquiry during the suspension period?

 Dear Citehr Member Shri Sudip Samanta,

-The penalty to be given on the basis of inquiry report, if the charges are proved, will depend upon the judgment of the Disciplinary Authority.
+The penalty to be given on the basis of the inquiry report, if the charges are proved, will depend upon the judgment of the Disciplinary Authority.
 You can plan your course of action accordingly.

 I shall request you to validate the opinions given by all experts.